10.4 Quality and innovation in youth work

 Services and projects carried out in educational spaces for adolescents are monitored by the National Documentation and Analysis Centre for Children and Adolescents (Law 97/2018).
 The Centre is in charge of a specific study activity on projects and services financed by the National Fund for Childhood and Adolescence (Law 285/1997) (please refer to the paragraph 10.3 for details on youth work projects supported by this Fund).
 In the annual plan of activities funded by Law 285/1997, a specific expert group coordinated by the Innocenti Institute conducts specific surveys on policies for children and adolescents carried out in the cities to which the funds are allocated.

 The research on Urban Laboratories of the Bollenti Spiriti programme (Puglia).
-Launched in 2006, the youth policy program Bollenti Spiriti in Puglia implemented a number of actions aimed at enhancing young people's skills through the support of youth initiative projects (program “Principi Attivi”, “PIN” and “Mettici le Mani”), the participatory creation of new youth spaces (Laboratori Urbani) and the co-planning of non-formal learning actions for young entrepreneurs (Laboratori dal Basso).
+Launched in 2006 and concluded in 2010, the youth policy program Bollenti Spiriti in Puglia implemented a number of actions aimed at enhancing young people's skills through the support of youth initiative projects (program “Principi Attivi”, “PIN” and “Mettici le Mani”), the participatory creation of new youth spaces (Laboratori Urbani) and the co-planning of non-formal learning actions for young entrepreneurs (Laboratori dal Basso).

 Since 2009, the “Bollenti Spiriti” program has been covered by a series of studies focused on the role and impact of youth work in youth participation processes and non-formal learning experiences.
 The main research reports produced are listed below: